 An engaging house tour gives you a glimpse into the human side of this statesman.
 His bed was tucked into an alcove between his office and the parlor.
 At sunrise, he’d step into a bucket of ice-water to wake up.
 (In fact, every bedroom had a sleeping alcove to preserve space and conserve heat).

-One of the most interesting places in the house is accessed only on the Behind the Scenes Tour: the 3rd floor octagonal Dome or Sky-Room.
+One of the most interesting places in the house is accessed only on the Behind the Scenes Tour: the 3rd floor octagonal Dome, known as the Sky-Room.
 Reminiscent of Rome’s Pantheon, it’s topped by a Belgian hand-blown glass “Oculus.”
 This bright yellow ballroom-sized space, incredibly enough, was never used.
 “We have no idea why he built it,” guides marvel.

 Don’t leave before wandering the flower and vegetable gardens.
 Jefferson once wrote, “There is not a sprig of grass that shoots uninteresting to me.”
 He cultivated his gardens mostly for research.